1–2 spots available for Q2 · Claim yours

 Do I pay more for a US-based developer?

-Usually yes, 30 to 60 percent more than an equally senior developer in Eastern Europe or Latin America.
+Usually yes, 30% to 60% more than an equally senior developer in Eastern Europe or Latin America.
 Sometimes worth it for time zone, communication, or enterprise procurement.
 Not always worth it for pure code output.

 What is the cheapest way to build a custom web app without regretting it?